-The system proposed by [36] assigns the generative task of discovering mathematical conjectures to an LLM, while the results can be checked later using a symbolic theorem prover or counterexample finder.
-The LLM is first trained on data from a formal language (3c).
+Theory explanation or automated conjecturing is the process of inventing new conjectures about a set of functions.
+The system [36] has two principal components: 1) the system assigns the generative task of discovering mathemat-ical conjectures to an LLM, 2) the results are checked using a symbolic theorem prover or counterexample finder.

+The LLM is first trained on data from a formal language (pattern 3c).
 The system is then prompted with a formal theory (e.g. a sort function), and has the LLM generate lemmas from the theory as output data.
-These generated lemmas are transformed from data to symbols (1d) and are subsequently used by a semantic model(s) prover.
-The pattern is depicted in Figure 12.
+These generated lemmas are transformed from data to symbols (pattern 1d) and are subsequently used by a semantic model(s) prover (pattern 2b).
+The Boxology representation is depicted in Figure 12.

-The approach taken in [101] is also captured by this representation.
-The system proposed first uses an LLM component that has been trained on Prolog to generate Prolog code as output (3c).
-The output is then transformed to symbols (1d), a symbolic inference engine then produces answers and reasoning traces by executing the code mentioned above (2b).
+The approach taken in Yang et al. [100] is also captured by this representation.
+The system proposed first uses an LLM component that has been trained on Prolog to generate Prolog code as output (pattern 3c).
+The output is then transformed to symbols (1d), a symbolic inference engine then produces answers and reasoning traces by executing the code mentioned above (pattern 2b).

-Both of these examples show a generalisation of the Boxology pattern in subsubsection 4.2.2, LLM-augmented KGs in application, where the KG is replaced by a different semantic model.
+Both of these examples show a generalisation of the Boxology pattern in subsubsection 4.2.2 (LLM-augmented KGs during inference), where the KG is replaced by a different semantic model.